How Can I Tell if My Homes Air Quality is Bad?

 Carbon Monoxide

-Carbon monoxide is clear gas you can’t smell.
-It’s caused by unfinished combustion in fuel-burning equipment, like gas heating systems, water heaters or fireplaces.
+Carbon monoxide is colorless gas you can’t smell.
+It occurs when there’s insufficient combustion in fuel-burning equipment, like gas heating systems, water heaters or fireplaces.